-Building on the foundation established on the first year level, there will be more on sociolinguistics, lexicography, text types and basic translation strategies.
-Practicals will form part of the programme where learners will be equipped with skills of translating.
+Building on the foundation established on the first year level, and introduced to aspects of sociolinguistics, lexicography, text types and more translation methods/strategies.
+Practical's will form part of the programme where learners will be equipped with skills of translating and both technical and content editing.